 Both sleep duration and quality are crucial for emotional resiliency and our faculties for coping.
 Sleep (and REM sleep in particular) is integral to how we cope with traumatic events.
 Dealing with events in the dream domain helps take the emotional sting out of what has happened and how it has impacted us.

-REM sleep is crucial for our sanity.
+@@In essence, REM sleep is crucial for our sanity@@.
 Impaired duration and sleep quality impacts emotional instability.
 In severe cases chronic sleep disturbance leads to psychosis.
 Whilst this might seem extreme, we need to recognise the impact that sleep can have on our emotional wellbeing and how this can influence our behaviours.
 A nationwide study identified that self-reported insomnia was a consistent predictor of suicide ideation.
 Similar findings were recently reported in student athletes (and non-athletes); both insufficient sleep duration and symptoms of insomnia were found to be independent predictors of reported suicide ideation in the college students studied.

 HEALTH AND LONGEVITY…

-Sleep is essential to sustaining life.
+@@Sleep is essential to sustaining life@@.
 Habitual sleep behaviours are directly linked to all-cause mortality.
 In other words, depriving ourselves of sufficient sleep will shorten our life expectancy and negatively impact the quality of life you do have.
 Total lack of sleep for a sustained and prolonged period will in fact kill you as a surely as a lack of food (and in about the same amount of time).

 Sleep is also a major lifestyle risk factor for a host of chronic diseases, including heart disease and diabetes.
 Sleep is further implicated in cancer risk and survival rates.
 Finally, sleep is identified as a mediating factor for the onset and progression of neurodegenerative conditions, such as Alzheimer’s.

-Sleep is essential for all humans, but particularly those who seek to push the boundaries of human endeavour.
+@@Sleep is essential for all humans, but particularly those who seek to push the boundaries of human endeavour@@.
 As we have explored, failing to prioritise this most vital source of sustenance for our mind and bodies impacts every part of our day to day life as athletes, coaches, and practitioners.
 Hopefully this information helps to provide the wake up call that is needed to take the next steps to change our behaviours.
 Please share this with your athletes and colleagues (and I heartily recommend the book ‘Why We Sleep’ as bedtime reading).

 If you found this a valuable read, see the Books section for more on a variety of topics relating to athletic preparation, sports injury, and coaching athletes.